nus-cs2103-AY2324S1/tp/docs/team/hjoneweek.md

 ### Project: MedBook

-**Overview**: Medbook streamlines patient management for healthcare professionals.
-It simplifies the process of accessing patients' contact information and medical records, making it easier for healthcare providers to efficiently coordinate care.
+**Overview**: MedBook is a desktop application crafted specifically for doctors and medical administrative assistants of private clinics.
+It offers an intuitive and efficient interface for seamless management of patient details and medical records, enabling healthcare professionals to easily monitor and access patient information.

 **Contributions**: Click [here](https://nus-cs2103-ay2324s1.github.io/tp-dashboard/?search=hjoneweek&breakdown=false&sort=groupTitle%20dsc&sortWithin=title&since=2023-09-22&timeframe=commit&mergegroup=&groupSelect=groupByRepos) to view my contribution to the project